dib-lab/chill-filter/README.md

-# chill-filter:Rapid sample screening for shotgun sequencing data
+# chill-filter: Rapid sample screening for shotgun sequencing data

 ## Quickstart for the Web server: